flyingL123/flyingL123.github.io/_posts/2016-02-18-google-trusted-stores-bigcommerce-without-enterprise.markdown

 ~~~

 In an ideal world, Bigcommerce would expose all of the order details through variables on the page.
 This would allow developers
-write some javascript to loop through the order and construct the required HTML based on the order details.
+to write some javascript code to loop through the order and construct the required HTML based on the order details.
 Unfortunately, Bigcommerce does not
 expose most of these variables on the confirmation page unless you are an enterprise client.
 However, if you're determined,
 there is a workaround.